Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Introduction

 For multiphase Darcy flow, one of the most useful reductions is the global-pressure formulation.
 Instead of solving for all phase pressures independently, one introduces a scalar pressure whose gradient drives the total volumetric flux, while capillary effects enter as mobility-weighted drift terms.
 For two-phase flow this viewpoint is classical, and fully equivalent compressible variants are also available \cite{ChaventJaffre1986,AmazianeJurak2008,Amaziane2011}.
+Nonisothermal two-phase fractional-flow formulations have also been developed using saturation, nonisothermal global pressure, and temperature as primary variables \cite{Amaziane2024CVFENonisothermal}.
 For three-phase flow, however, exact equivalence with the phase-pressure formulation is no longer automatic.
-The extension of the two-phase picture is mathematically delicate: three-phase Buckley--Leverett systems can lose strict hyperbolicity and develop umbilic or mixed-type behavior \cite{Holden1990}.
+The extension of the two-phase picture is mathematically delicate: three-phase Buckley–Leverett systems can lose strict hyperbolicity and develop umbilic or mixed-type behavior \cite{Holden1990}.
 At the constitutive level, exact reduction requires compatibility between mobilities and capillary data.
-In the isothermal setting, this requirement is expressed by the Total-Differential condition and its generalized extensions \cite{Chavent2009,DiChiara2010}.
+In the isothermal setting, this requirement is expressed by the Total-Differential (TD) condition and its generalized Total-Differential (gTD) extensions \cite{Chavent2009,DiChiara2010}.
 When these conditions hold, the mobility-weighted capillary contribution can be absorbed into a scalar potential on the saturation simplex, so the associated integral becomes path independent.
 Constructing physically plausible three-phase data with this property remains a nontrivial constitutive problem \cite{DiChiara2010,Schaefer2020}.
 Comparison studies have also shown why the global-pressure formulation is computationally attractive when such compatibility is available \cite{ChenEwing1997}.

-Our recent Global Buckley--Leverett framework for multicomponent flow in fractured media was developed within this isothermal setting.
-It combines conservative global-pressure reduction with equation-of-state coupling, fractured-media transport, and dynamic capillarity, while retaining the central role of Total-Differential compatibility in determining whether exact pressure decoupling is available \cite{tantardini2025globalbuckleyleverettmulticomponentflow}.
-The present work addresses the nonisothermal extension of this exactness question.
+Our recent Global Buckley–Leverett framework for multicomponent flow in fractured media was developed within this isothermal setting.
+It combines conservative global-pressure reduction with equation-of-state coupling, fractured-media transport, and dynamic capillarity \cite{nfhq-z872}, while retaining the central role of Total-Differential compatibility in determining whether exact pressure decoupling is available \cite{tantardini2025globalbuckleyleverettmulticomponentflow}.
+The present work extends this framework to nonisothermal fractured multiphase flow by treating saturation and temperature as a coupled thermodynamic state.